Corsican nuthatch: Behaviour and ecology

 Like all nuthatches, the Corsican nuthatch can move head down along branches, and is rarely found on the ground.
-It is a territorial bird and are not shy.
-It lives in monogamous couples evolving all year long on the same territory of three to ten hectares, the two birds of the couple defending it from intruders, of the same species or of another.
+It is a territorial bird and is not shy.
+It lives in monogamous pairs evolving all year long on the same territory of three to ten hectares, the two birds of the couple defending it from intruders, of the same species or of another.
 The home range, the area where the birds generally live within their territory, varies in size, depending on the season and age of the birds, but especially on the cone production of the pines.

 Food and feeding

-The Corsican nuthatch consumes mainly pine nuts, but also small flying insects in summer.
+The Corsican nuthatch consumes mainly pine seeds, but also small insects in summer.
 From March to November, small arthropods (adult insects and their larvae, spiders) represent the main part of its diet; it catches them in flight but more generally in the trees; it makes a quarter of its captures in flight, from a lookout post, and exploits the rest of the time the substrates provided by the trees.
-In spring and summer, it is more likely to be found in the treetops, foraging high up in the foliage of pine trees, at the end of branches, like a chickadee; in autumn, however, it searches for food along the trunks and on large branches, and may also form mixed feeding flocks with other small passerines outside the breeding season.
+In spring and summer, it is more likely to be found in the treetops, foraging high up in the foliage of pine trees, at the end of branches, like a tit; in autumn, however, it searches for food along the trunks and on large branches, and may also form mixed feeding flocks with other small passerines outside the breeding season.
 November marks the beginning of the opening of pine cones, from which the Corsican nuthatch extracts seeds with its fine bill.
 In years of high production, the nuthatch may find food resources in the cones until March.
 As nuthatches often do, the Corsican nuthatch hides some seeds under the bark or under lichens or plant debris, and consumes them in the off-season, especially when early spring snows prevent access to pine cones, or when cones remain closed on wet, cold days.
-This use of hiding places may also partly explain the bird's complete sedentarity.
+This use of hiding places may also partly explain the bird's complete sedentary ecology.